Page updated :

 The available data also suggests that any close proximity in a vehicle or (non-sterile) room for more than 10 minutes results in a very high (>80%) likelihood of transmission of any virus, regardless of whether you might be wearing a paper filtering mask or protective gear, or not.
 Simply, viruses are so small that they go everywhere.
 However, it is also clear that much of the viral load transmits in small water droplets from the mouth, so a mask does reduce the total viral load transmitted to other people, even if it does not completely stop the spread of virus.
 Studies of infection transmission in China put mask wearing at the bottom of the list of effective measures, and non-contact/physical distancing at the top of the list.
 A good overall summary of transmission research is to be found here (Docjon.org).

-The advice that has been given by the government and in newspapers on preventing spread of coronavirus has tended to focus ONLY on the coronavirus and not on other health aspects.
-This narrow focus could be one reason why over the months March to June 2020 there have been twice as many (about 33,000) "excess deaths" from non-coronavirus causes as from coronavirus (about 17,000).
+The advice that has been given by the government and in newspapers on preventing spread of Coronavirus has tended to focus ONLY on the Coronavirus and not on other health aspects.
+This narrow focus could be one reason why over the months March to June 2020 there were twice as many (about 33,000) "excess deaths" from non-Coronavirus causes as from Coronavirus (about 17,000).
+This trend has continued, and the whole CV19 issue is turning out to be more of an ethical issue than a scientific one - how do we balance different needs in a society, when every choce that can be made will cause harm to some sector of our society?

 The general fear that has been whipped up about cross-contamination is also almost more of a problem than the virus itself.
 Fear also inhibits the part of the immune system that deals with infections, making viruses and bacteria more dangerous.
 We naturally have an ecosystem of bacteria, viruses and other micro-organisms that live on and inside the body, which we have evolved to live with for a few hundred million years.
 These are usually not only stable (i.e we don't get ill), but also actively contribute to our health, and form a vital part of the immune system and digestive system.
 Viruses also transfer DNA and assist evolution - and without this viral transfer we would not (for instance) have developed a human brain.
 About 1/3 of our DNA originates from viruses.
 So really, a lot more attention should be placed on how to improve immune systems and less emphasis should be given to a fear of things that we can't see and that are essentially so small they are unstoppable.

-Having said all that, there is clear evidence from trials that hand washing and masks used in combination substantially reduce the transmission rate of infections in general - not because they stop transfer altogether, but because they reduce the total load of transfer.
+Having said all that, there is clear evidence from trials that hand washing and masks used in combination substantially reduce the transmission rate of infections in general - not because they stop transfer altogether, but because they reduce the total load of transferred organisms of all kinds.
 Which again logically suggests that your immune system is an important factor, masks or no masks, washing or no washing.
-A stronger immune system is naturally capable of dealing with a higher viral load.
+A stronger but generally less loaded immune system is naturally capable of dealing with a higher (coronavirus) viral load.

-The standard precautions I will be adopting in the clinic will therefore (subject to mandatory guidelines from my professional body, and any current Government rulings) acknowledge these compromises, but also attempt to steer some path through them that maximises safety for us both, including helping to maintain the health of both our immune systems. :
+The standard precautions I will be adopting in the clinic will therefore (subject to mandatory guidelines from my professional body, and any current Government rulings) acknowledge these compromises, but also attempt to steer some path through them that maximises safety for us both, including helping to maintain the health of both our immune systems, and allows for effective use of treatment time.

-Unfortunately at the moment I am required to not make physical contact with people who fall into designated vulnerable groups or their carers, who are supposed to be "shielded" until at least 1st August 2020.
+I am required to take extra precautions with people who fall into designated vulnerable groups or their carers, who are supposed to be "shielded" until at least 1st August 2020.
 If you are in this category you will probably have already received an official letter.
 A simple summary of this is over 70 years old and/or serious underlying health issues affecting the lungs or immune system, and pregnant women.
 A full list is on the government website.
 Nevertheless, if you are desperately in need of treatment, the government guidelines allow for you to follow the normal social/physical distancing rules as current at any particular time.
-There are legal sanctions for anyone who steps outside the official distancing guidelines, so my apologies to anyone who is effectively prohibited from receiving treatment as a result.
+Also see the official distancing guidelines.

 I will also be running online workshops in the near future.
 I am also offering some free resources for the duration of the Coronavirus situation.